 Choose one or two key people from your list above.

-Name:

-Name:

 What are their needs?
 Check off things you know for sure, add anything that is not included in the list, and circle any items you are not sure about so you can talk to them about it.